 In the sequel, Rambo: First Blood Part II, he starts out on a mission into a prison camp where he was held to rescue POWs.
 His partner on the mission is a Vietnamese woman named Co.
-Along the course of the journey they fall in love, and just after they decide to go back to America together as husband and wife she is brutally shot down.
+In the course of the journey they fall in love, and just after they decide to go back to America together as husband and wife, she is brutally shot down.
 Rambo goes fucking insane.
-While in the first half he only killed what was necessary, after his love is killed he hunts down and brutalizes every mook he can get his knife in.
-His momento?
-A headband fashioned from her dress.
+In the first half he only killed when necessary, but after his love is killed, he hunts down and brutalizes every mook he can get his knife in.
+His memento is a headband fashioned from her dress.
 An already personal mission is made even more personal, and he completes it after killing every single mook.

 In the fourth installment he does this at the end of the film in a way that would have made Dr. Richard Gatling proud.